particle-iot/docs/src/content/en/photon/start.md

 The Photon is a Wi-Fi development kit for internet-connected hardware.
 It is, in essence, the "brains" of a connected hardware product or project.

 The Photon has on board a microcontroller, which is a small, low-cost, low-power computer that can run a single application.
 The microcontroller runs the show; it runs your software and tells the rest of the Photon what to do.
-It has a Real-Time Operating System (RTOS) similar to the way that your computer does; it runs multiple threads at the same time, system tasks and user application tasks, switching between then depending on which task needs more system resources at that particular moment.
+It has a Real-Time Operating System (RTOS); it runs multiple threads at the same time, system tasks and user application tasks, switching between then depending on which task needs more system resources at that particular moment.
 The user tasks are coded in an application (often called *firmware* or an *embedded application*), which can be simple, just a few lines of code, or very complex, depending on what you want to do.

 ![Microcontroller and Wifi]({{assets}}/images/photon-module.jpg)

 Microcontrollers are particularly good at *controlling things*; hence the name.
-They have a set of "pins" (little spider leg type things sticking off the chip) that are called *GPIO* (General Purpose Input and Output) pins, or I/O pins.
+They have a set of "pins" (the named connections along the edges of the board) that are called *GPIO* (General Purpose Input and Output) pins, or I/O pins.
 They can be hooked to sensors or buttons to listen to the world, or they can be hooked to lights and motors to act upon the world.
 These microcontroller's pins have been directly connected to the headers on the sides of the Core so you can easily access them; specifically, the pins labeled D0 to D7 and A0 to A7 are hooked directly to the microcontroller's GPIO pins.

 The microcontroller can also communicate with other chips using common protocols like *Serial* (also called UART), *SPI*, *CAN*, or *I2C* (also called Wire).
 You can then make the Photon more powerful by connecting it to special-purpose chips like motor drivers or shift registers.
 Sometimes we'll wrap up these chips on a *Shield*, an accessory to the Photon that makes it easy to extend the capabilities of the Photon.